github/docs/content/code-security/secret-scanning/about-secret-scanning.md

 {% data reusables.secret-scanning.secret-scanning-about-alerts %}

 - {% data variables.product.prodname_dotcom %} sends an email alert to the repository administrators and organization owners.
 You'll receive an alert if you are watching the repository{% ifversion secret-scanning-notification-settings %}, {% else %}, and {% endif %}if you have enabled notifications either for security alerts or for all the activity on the repository{% ifversion secret-scanning-notification-settings %}, and if, in your notification settings, you have selected to receive email notifications for the repositories that you are watching.{% else %}.{% endif %}
 - If the person who introduced the secret isn't ignoring the repository, {% data variables.product.prodname_dotcom %} will also send them an email alert.
-The emails contains a link to the related {% data variables.product.prodname_secret_scanning %} alert.
+The email contains a link to the related {% data variables.product.prodname_secret_scanning %} alert.
 The person who introduced the secret can then view the alert in the repository, and resolve the alert.
 - {% data reusables.secret-scanning.repository-alert-location %}

 For more information about viewing and resolving {% data variables.secret-scanning.alerts %}, see "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning)."